badlogic/mariozechner.at/src/posts/2025-11-30-pi-coding-agent/index.md

 ## In summary

 Benchmark results are hilarious, but the real proof is in the pudding.
-And my pudding is my day-to-day work.
+And my pudding is my day-to-day work, where pi has been performing admirably.
 Twitter is full of context engineering posts and blogs, but I feel like none of the harnesses we currently have actually let you do context engineering. pi is my attempt to build myself a tool where I'm in control as much as possible.

 I'm pretty happy with where pi is.
 There are a few more features I'd like to add, like [compaction](https://github.com/badlogic/pi-mono/issues/92) or [tool result streaming](https://github.com/badlogic/pi-mono/issues/44), but I don't think there's much more I'll personally need.
 Missing compaction hasn't been a problem for me personally.
 For some reason, I'm able to cram [hundreds of exchanges](media/long-session.html) between me and the agent into a single session compared to Claude Code.